AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 {sample}BCT\_Funnel\_Chart\_04{sample}

-Note that when you set colors through the methods, it is not possible to set different colors to the points.
-In this case, use the dataset, so you can adjust any settings you need for each point particularly.
+#### Individual Points

+If you use object notation to set the data, you can change the appearance (and some other settings) of individual points by adding special fields to the data set:

 ```
+// create a data set
 var data = [
   {name: "Total Market", value: 232000},
-  {name: "Prospects", value: 94480, fill: "#1976d2", selectFill: "#1976d2", hatchFill: "backwardDiagonal", hoverHatchFill:"forwardDiagonal", selectHatchFill: "diagonalCross", stroke: "#455a64"},
+  {name: "Prospects", value: 94480,
+   normal:   {
+               hatchFill: "backward-diagonal",
+               stroke: "black",
+             },
+   hovered:  {
+               hatchFill: "backward-diagonal",
+               stroke: "black",
+             },
+   selected: {
+               fill: "lightGray",
+               hatchFill: "backward-diagonal",
+               stroke: "black",
+             }
+  },
-  {name: "Leads", value: 47390, fill: "#87CEFA", selectFill: "#00BFFF"},
+  {name: "Leads", value: 47390},
-  {name: "Sales", value: 22181, fill: "#B0E0E6", selectFill: "#87CEFA"}
+  {name: "Sales", value: 22181}
 ];

+// create a chart and set the data
+chart = anychart.funnel(data);
 ```

 {sample}BCT\_Funnel\_Chart\_05{sample}

 ### Labels